jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 That would be insane.
 Instead, you show the dog the ball, you throw it, and you reward the dog when it brings the right one back.
 The dog learns through a system of trial and error and feedback.

+When I first starting writing this, I truly didn't think I would be comparing Machine Learning to training a cute, lil' doggo.

 Machine learning is much the same.
 Instead of a human programmer writing an exhaustive, step-by-step list of rules, they give the computer a huge amount of data and a clear goal.
 The computer then figures out the rules for itself, making predictions, learning from its mistakes, and getting better over time.

 This guide isn't here to drown you in algorithms or code.
 It won’t ask you to become a data scientist or an expert in advanced maths.
 Instead, it will introduce you to a new way of thinking about how technology can learn from the world.